Directshares vs Plus500, Who's Better?

 | Awards | At the time of writing this Directshares review, and despite Directshares’s impressive offering, the company has surprisingly not garnered any awards to date. |

-Plus500 have won a lot of industry awards over the years they have been running as an online broker.
-We list the most notable awards for Plus500 here.
+Plus500 have won several industry awards over the years they have been operating as an online trading platform.
+We list the most recognised awards for Plus500 here.

 |